simonmichael/hledger_site/src/why.md

 - The model of  operation is simple: put a log of transactions in, get reports out.

-- It is fast, lightweight, non-distracting, and great for learning more of double-entry bookkeeping and accounting.
+- It is light-weight, non-distracting, and great for learning more of double-entry bookkeeping and accounting.

 ## How is it different from other plain text accounting apps ?

 hledger has for many years been the most actively developed and supported PTA app.\
-It strives to also be the easiest to use, most robust, and best documented.\
+It tries to also be the easiest to use, most robust, and best documented.\
+It aims to make plain text accounting more accessible and to provide a consistently rock solid experience.\
 See also:

 - [hledger and Ledger](ledger.md)